ON THIS PAGE: You will learn about the different ways doctors use to treat people with oral or oropharyngeal cancer. To

 Surgery is the removal of the tumor and some surrounding healthy tissue, known as a margin, during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
-The goal of surgery is to remove all of the tumor and leave negative margins, which means there is no trace of cancer in the healthy tissue.
-Sometimes surgery is followed by radiation therapy and/or chemotherapy.
-Depending on the location, stage, and pathology of the cancer, some people may need more than one operation to remove the cancer and to help restore the appearance and function of the affected tissues.
+The goal of surgery is to remove all of the tumor and leave negative margins, which means that there is no trace of cancer in the healthy tissue.
+Sometimes surgery is followed by radiation therapy, chemotherapy, or both.
+Depending on the location, stage, and pathology of the cancer, some people may need more than 1 operation to remove the cancer and to help restore the appearance and function of the affected tissues.

 The most common surgical procedures for the removal of oral and oropharyngeal cancer include:

-- Primary tumor surgery.
-The tumor and a margin of healthy tissue are removed to decrease the chance that any cancerous cells will be left behind.
-The tumor can be removed through the mouth or through an incision in the neck.
-A mandibulotomy, in which the jawbone is split to access the tumor, may also be required.
+Primary tumor surgery.
+The tumor and a margin of healthy tissue around it are removed to decrease the chance that any cancerous cells will be left behind.
+The tumor may be removed through the mouth or through an incision in the neck.
+A mandibulotomy, in which the jawbone is split to allow the surgeon to reach the tumor, may also be required.